The House system is one of the fine traditions of Beeston, with four houses which have remained unchanged since the early days of the school.

 Throughout the year, children compete in a range of sporting and non-sporting events.
 In addition to this, the House system promotes hard work and citizenship, with every merit and super merit awarded, contributing to the House scores to win the termly and annual prizes and cups.
 One of the most popular events is the Lent term House singing competition, where the whole House perform a song in front of the rest of the school and are judged on both musicality and performance.
 Then there are the termly, often keenly contested House matches where epic battles can take place!

-Each House is led by an enthusiastic member of staff, at present these are Mr Means for Danes, Miss Williamson for Normans, Mr Lloyd-Peck for Romans and Mr Thornett for Vikings.
+Each House is led by an enthusiastic member of staff, at present these are Mr Lloyd-Peck for Danes, Miss Williamson for Normans, Mrs Large for Romans and Mr Whitaker for Vikings.